thedges/PSChatBotPack/README.md

 5. Update Community pages in Community Builder
     1. Navigate to Setup → Feature Settings → Communities → All Communities.
 Click Builder on the relevant Community.
     2. Add js snippet to header
-        1. Click the Gear on the left hand panel (Settings).
+        a.
+Click the Gear on the left hand panel (Settings).
 Choose Advanced, and then click Edit Head Markup.
-        2. Paste the following in the head code
+        b.
+Paste the following in the head code
 ```
 <style>
     ul.slds-carousel__indicators{